Promising, But Killing: Why Our Impatience is Sabotaging Our Success

 - fhgconcept

 I had a fascinating conversation with a friend last night that I just have to share.
-It got me thinking about one of the most insidious character flaws of our generation: impatient
+It got me thinking about one of the most insidious character flaws of our generation: impatience.

 The Double Standard of Time

-* 6 Years of School (Minimum): We send our kids to primary school, secondary school, and then university, committing decades of our lives with the absolute minimum expectation of immediate monetary return.
+6 Years of School (Minimum): We send our kids to primary school, secondary school, and then university.
+We commit decades of our lives with the absolute minimum expectation of immediate monetary return.
 We don't complain about the six years of primary school not feeding the child.
 We simply accept it as the process.

-* 3 Years for a Vocation: We commit to years of apprenticeship or vocational training, dedicating time and energy just to acquire a basic skill, knowing that significant income might not arrive until the training is complete.
+3 Years for a Vocation: We commit to years of apprenticeship or vocational training.
+We dedicate time and energy just to acquire a basic skill, knowing that significant income might not arrive until the training is complete.

 But what happens when we step into the real world of business, investment, or personal projects?
 The conversation changes instantly.

-That 1 year 6 months suddenly is the waste of time here.
+That 1 year and 6 months suddenly becomes a waste of time here.

 The Satan, the Tunnel, and the "Hope" Problem